Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Related Work

 \section{Related Work}

 The closest work to ours is that of Yuan et al~\cite{yuan2021label}.
-They assume a scenario where one of the two parties holds the feature vectors and the other holds the labels.
+They assume a scenario where one of the two parties holds the feature vectors and the labels are secret shared between the two parties.
 The goal is to jointly train a neural network on this dataset.
 At the end of the protocol, the first party learns the trained model whereas the second party does not learn anything.
 Like us, they use label differential privacy to obtain a more computationally efficient solution.
-Our scenario deals with enabling party $P_1$ to assess the quality of the resulting dataset without knowing the model, where $P_1$ does not initially trust the labelling from $P_2$.
-Another major difference in our case is that we use FHE instead of secret sharing to compute model parameters~\cite{yuan2021label}.
+Our scenario is different in that it enables party $P_1$ to assess the quality of the resulting dataset \emph{without knowing} the model, where $P_1$ does not initially trust the labelling from $P_2$.
+Another major difference is that we use FHE instead of secure multiparty computation (SMC) to train the model~\cite{yuan2021label}.
+Most importantly, it is unclear whether their protocol remains differentially private as they also encode the noise in the group of integers modulo a prime before multiplying with encoded sensitivity.
+As mentioned in Section~\ref{subsec:protocol}, this multiplication no longer means that the resulting Gaussian is appropriately scaled, resulting in violation of differential privacy.
+We show this in detail in Appendix~\ref{app:dp-violate}.
+It is unclear how their protocol can be modified to include pre-computed shares of a list of allowable sensitivity values as we do to resolve this issue.
+For instance, one party multiplies all sensitivities with unit Gaussian noise in the allowable list of sensitivites.
+In order to hide the actual noise, the resulting list needs to be secret shared with the second party.
+However, the second party is the one which knows the actual sensitivity.
+Hence telling the first party which share to use will reveal the sensitivity of the gradients.